michaelmangelsdorf/myth/spec.md

     0xAC: BZ	Take B as page offset and store it into PC - if A is equal to zero
     0xAD: BN	Take B as page offset and store it into PC - if A is negative (has bit 7 set)
     0xAE: BR	Take B as page-index, load the index into R, set PC to 80h
     0xAF: BC	Take B as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L

-    0xB0: OU	Take O as 8-bit signed number and add it to 16-bit pointer B:O
+    0xB0: OU	Take O as 8-bit signed number and add it to 16-bit pointer B_O
-    0xB1: OM	Take O into M[B:O]
+    0xB1: OM	Take O into M[B_O]
     0xB2: OB	Take O into B
     0xB3: ENTER	Decrement L
     0xB4: OA	Take O into A